bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 Using Get Demographics is referred to as performing a “deterministic search”.
 In a deterministic search, the outcome of the search can be predicted.
 Get Demographics will return only one client record because there is only one client record that corresponds to the provided Identifier.

-The Get Demographics is a synchronous request-response transaction
+The Get Demographics is a synchronous request-response transaction.

+More details can be found in the [request Bundle](StructureDefinition-bc-get-demographics-request-bundle.html) and [response Bundle](StructureDefinition-bc-search-response-bundle.html) definitions.

 #### Get Demographics Search with Eligibility